 - Non-Perishable Food: PULL TOP canned vegetables, fruits etc.; ready to eat dry goods such as nuts, peanut butter, dried fruits, granola and trail mixes, jerkies, ready to eat snacks; bottled water; ready- to-eat meals or MREs etc.

-- Personal Care Products: Antibacterial soap, hand sanitizer, toothpaste, toothbrushes, shampoo, body wash, deodorant, lotion etc.
+- Personal Care Products: Antibacterial soap, some sort of Hand Sanitizer Canada bottles (or other brands), toothpaste, toothbrushes, shampoo, body wash, deodorant, lotion etc.

 - Cleaning supplies: Laundry detergents, general cleaner, sponges, bleach (powdered form is preferred).